nimishjindal/Rotten_Eggs/README.md

 ## About The modules

-Navigate to 'src\movie_review_app\' for the main files
+Navigate to `src\movie_review_app\` for the main files

-'Classifiers/'- contains Trained classifiers as pickles 'DataSets/' - Contains Positive and negative reivews for training the classifiers 'Pickles/' - contains reviews formated according to the classifiers 'Posters/' - contains posters of movies (currently just 1) 'AddNewReview.java'- Java thread to add a new review to the data 'Moview_review_app.java'-The main file
+* `Classifiers/`- contains Trained classifiers as pickles
+* `DataSets/` - Contains Positive and negative reivews for training the classifiers
+* `Pickles/` - contains reviews formated according to the classifiers
+* `Posters/` - contains posters of movies (currently just 1)
+* `AddNewReview.java`- Java thread to add a new review to the data
+* `Moview_review_app.java` -The main file
-'ReTrain.java' - Thread to retrain th eclassifiers with new data 'runPython.java' - Run the classifiers (Coded in python) using cmd args 'CreateSets.py' - format raw reviews according to the format required by the classifiers.
+* `ReTrain.java` - Thread to retrain th eclassifiers with new data
+* `runPython.java` - Run the classifiers (Coded in python) using cmd args
+* `CreateSets.py` - format raw reviews according to the format required by the classifiers.
 Also Creates Bag Of Words.
-'TrainClassifiers.py' - Does what is says
+* `TrainClassifiers.py` - Does what is says
-'Classify.py' - classifies revies as negative or positive and returns the result
+* `Classify.py` - classifies revies as negative or positive and returns the result

 ## working